-Each named executive officer other than Ms. Tan had personal performance objectives for fiscal 2023 that were approved by our Board of Directors.
-The goals support the Company's strategic objectives and include matters such as leadership development, the introduction of new products and technology initiatives, strategic projects and human capital management, including the Company's DEIB initiatives.
+Each executive officer had personal performance objectives for fiscal 2024 that were approved by our Board of Directors.
+The goals support the Company's strategic objectives and include matters such as leadership development and transition, the introduction of new products and technology initiatives, strategic projects and human capital management.